Top 4 Inventory Tracking Methods for Circular Retail and Consignment Shops

 • Impossible to scale beyond small volumes

-Paper tracking may work for very small shops or one-time events like pop-ups, but it quickly becomes overwhelming as intake grows.
-Even a single busy sales weekend can create chaos, leading to mismatched payouts and poor customer experiences.
+Paper tracking may work for very small shops or one-time events like pop-ups, but it quickly becomes overwhelming as your volume grows.
+Even a single busy sales weekend can create chaos, leading to poor customer experiences.

 Spreadsheet Tracking